zedttxj/Cryptography/Example-1/README.md

     print(i, decoy(inp,5))
 ```

 You may adjust the 2nd parameter of the `decoy` function depends on how its output match what you would expect.
 Here, I changed it into `9` for the cleaning step and then `5` when I loop through 256 possible characters.
+After that, I ran the program:

 ```
 242 b'cent call last):\n'